 Dehydrated Pasta in a mason jar

 2. Mylar Bags: Mylar bags are great for long-term storage as well as for cooking your meals.
-You can pack your meals into mylar bags and then add boiling water directly to the bag.
+You can pack your meals into Mylar bags and then add boiling water directly to the bag.
 I use Wallaby Mylar bags for all of my backpacking meals.

 3. Freezer Bag: Using freezer bags and vacuum-sealed bags will provide the longest storage for the freshness of your food.